Buy property in Mallorca is not a no-brainer, as the latest example shows again ….

 Quite a lot!
 First of all, the most important thing is that the owner is also the owner.
 And that your desired object is also registered in the land register.
 And with the actual building structure and the right surfaces.
 Slight variations are normal, even between the different registers.

-To illegal constructions when buying real estate in Mallorca I have already written in detail in the first part.
-Here only so much: If little things are illegal, one may be able to live with it.
+To illegal constructions when buying real estate in Mallorca I have already gone into detail in the first part.
+Here only so much: If small things are illegal, one may be able to live with it.
 However, if decisive parts of the house are not legal and also not legalizable, leave them alone.

 “After eight years, it’s legal”